 - Sugar helps retain moisture in bread and slows down the fomation of gluten strands, which helps keep the bread fresher longer

-Will sugar make my homemade bread sweet?
+Will sugar make the bread sweet?

 That’s a great question and the answer is no. We are not using enough sugar to make this a sweet bread.
 You won’t even notice it’s in the bread.